 Graduate students are responsible for their actions and are held accountable by the School of Nursing, the practice settings, and to the individual clients for whom they care.
 In addition, the School of Nursing requires that students meet all practice setting requirements and expectations.
-For protection of students and patients, up-to-date and continuous documentation from admission through graduation of all the following is mandatory (see Appendixes C & D for program-specific information):
+For protection of students and patients, up-to-date and continuous documentation from admission through graduation of all the following is mandatory (see Appendixes D & E for program-specific information):

-- Required immunizations/screenings (rubella, varicella, influenza, hepatitis, TB) - Life support proficiencies - RN Licensure in Illinois - State of Illinois criminal history record information check - Malpractice insurance - Health insurance coverage - Drug screening for specific courses and possible random screenings - Additional requirements may be announced to meet specific course and/or clinical practice setting requirements
+- Required immunizations/screenings (rubella, varicella, influenza, hepatitis, TB, Covid, or others mandated by local, state or federal requirements) - Life support proficiencies - RN Licensure in Illinois - State of Illinois criminal history record information check - Malpractice insurance - Health insurance coverage - Drug screening for specific courses and possible random screenings - Additional requirements may be announced to meet specific course and/or clinical practice setting requirements